ibexa/documentation-developer/docs/commerce/shipping_management/configure_shipment.md

 !!! note "Permissions"

-    When you modify the workflow configuration, make sure you properly set user [permissions](permission_use_cases.md#commerce) to the shipping management component.
+    When you modify the workflow configuration, make sure you properly set user [permissions](permission_use_cases.md#commerce) for the shipping management component.

 ## Shipment workflow